tryyang2001/tp/docs/UserGuide.md

 `delete e/LIST_NO.` deletes the n<sup>th</sup> item in the exercise list.

+`delete u/LIST_NO.` deletes the n<sup>th</sup> item in the upcoming exercise list.

 `delete f/all` deletes all the food items in the food list.

 `delete e/all` deletes all the exercise items in the exercise list.

+`delete u/all` deletes all the upcoming exercise items in the upcoming exercise list.

 ❗ `LIST_NO.` must be a positive integer within the range of the number of items in the list.